oughtinc/raft-baselines/README.md

 python setup.py develop
 ```

+You may have to run the above command with `sudo` prepended for permissions.

 If you do not have access to GPT-3, you may use `random_classifier.py`, or create your own classifier that implements the `classify(input)` method.

 Test random classifier: